solace-iot-team/ansible-solace/Concepts.md

 Which means a few things:
   - Ansible cannot login and run it's normal setup / fact gathering routines
-  - always use the following settings in your inventory / playbooks:
+  - therefore, always use the following settings in your inventory / playbooks:
 ````yaml
       ansible_connection: local
       gather_facts: no